Note: please try to tag individual armors where appropriate. this page should only be used for armory appearances or unnamed armors.

 The first prototype is based on the original gray suit from Iron Man's first appearance, while the Mark III armor's look is inspired by the modern Extremis armor.

-In Iron Man 2, Tony wore the Mark IV suit which is similar to the Mark III, and the Mark V. The Mark V armor's look was inspired by the Silver Centruion armor.
+In Iron Man 2, Tony wore the Mark IV suit which is similar to the Mark III, and the Mark V. The Mark V armor's look was inspired by the Silver Centurion armor.
 The suit was also capable of transforming into a suitcase, so it was easy for transport.
 During Iron Man 2 and the Avengers, Tony wore the Mark VI suit, which was powered by vibranium.
 The Mark VI is similar to the Mark IV, except for the triangular chest plate (another reference to the Extremis armor).
 The suit was equipped with laser weapons, mini missiles, and uni beam.

-In the Avengers, Tony deployed the the Mark VII armor when combating Loki and the Chitari.
+In the Avengers, Tony deployed the the Mark VII armor when combating Loki and the Chitauri.
 This armor became more equipped with the transforming technologies similar to the Mark V, but it turns into a big pod.
 The suit has a chestplate similar to the I-IV armor, additional thrusters, tri-barreled lasers, repulsers, uni-beam, and wrist gauntlets that can shoot missiles.

 It is revealed in Iron Man 3 that new armors will be featured: The Mark XLVII, Deep Space, Heartbreaker, Stealth, Hydro, Godkiller, and Hulkbuster armor.